kderme/gsoc/blog/References.md

 # References in quickcheck-state-machine

-In this blog post we will discuss how references work in quickcheck-state-machine and some related bugs I fixed during my GSoC project.
+In this blog we will discuss how references work in quickcheck-state-machine and some related bugs I fixed during my GSoC project.
 This blog discusses internals of q-s-m and although having used q-s-m is not necessary it may help in understanding the content.
 We will follow the example in the [README](https://github.com/advancedtelematic/quickcheck-state-machine/blob/master/README.md), so familiarity with this helps.
 [Here](http://www.well-typed.com/blog/2019/01/qsm-in-depth/) there is a more advanced example.